DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 #### Register AI Services

-Add the following code to the _Program.cs_ file to register AI services in your application:
+Register AI services in your application.
+Add the following code to the _Program.cs_ file:

 ```cs
 using DevExpress.AIIntegration;